9 High-Impact Interviewing Tips for Older Job Seekers

 4. Emphasize your ability to adapt

 People age 60 and older are vulnerable to the stereotype that they’re stuck in the “old ways” of doing things.
 This may be especially true with younger hiring managers.
 You can combat this misconception by showing employers that while you have a lot of experience, you’re also open to new concepts and ideas.
-You embrace innovation and are always willing to learn something new.
+You embrace innovation and are always willing to learn something new—like how to use digital tools to your advantage in the workplace.

 5. Highlight any technology skills you have